Vyral/terrence-boykin/_posts/2021-12-29-the-top-5-renovations-you-can-make.md

 {% include excerpt.html %}

-I speak to a lot of homeowners who aren’t necessarily ready to move yet, but they want to upgrade their house.
+I speak to a lot of homeowners who aren’t necessarily ready to move yet, but they want to upgrade their houses.
 If you are one of these homeowners, what renovations should you make to get your money back when you sell?
-Today I’ll give you my top five remodels to consider if you’re planning on moving in the next couple of years.&nbsp;
+Today I’ll give you my top five remodels to consider if you’re planning on moving in the next couple of years:

 **1\.
 Landscaping.** This one is usually inexpensive, and it goes a long way.
 Trimming your trees, cutting your grass, and updating your walkways are all good ways to make your home pop from the street.&nbsp;